-Why Can’t We Admit That Ukraine Is Winning?
+Why Can’t the West Admit That Ukraine Is Winning?

 The Ukrainians are doing their part.
 Now is the time to arm them on the scale and with the urgency needed, as in some cases we are already doing.
 We must throttle the Russian economy, increasing pressure on a Russian elite that does not, by and large, buy into Vladimir Putin’s bizarre ideology of “passionarity” and paranoid Great Russian nationalism.
 We must mobilize official and unofficial agencies to penetrate the information cocoon in which Putin’s government is attempting to insulate the Russian people from the news that thousands of their young men will come home maimed, or in coffins, or not at all from a stupid and badly fought war of aggression against a nation that will now hate them forever.
 We should begin making arrangements for war-crimes trials, and begin naming defendants, as we should have done during World War II.
 Above all, we must announce that there will be a Marshall Plan to rebuild the Ukrainian economy, for nothing will boost their confidence like the knowledge that we believe in their victory and intend to help create a future worth having for a people willing to fight so resolutely for its freedom.

-As for the end game, it should be driven by an understanding that Putin is a very bad man indeed, but not a shy one.
+As for the endgame, it should be driven by an understanding that Putin is a very bad man indeed, but not a shy one.
 When he wants an off-ramp, he will let us know.
 Until then, the way to end the war with the minimum of human suffering is to pile on.